joelouthan/Theologicus/src/psalms/psalm103.md

 I will always praise your glorious name!

-I have one thing to say
+I have one thing to say.

-I see my love and my affections swell for you and all I want more than anything is to see your face and be with you.
+I see my love and my affections
+  swell for you
+  and all I want more
+  than anything
+  is to see your face
+  and be with you.

 This
   that you have done in me
   could only be you
   thank you
   my God.

 For all of my sins
   and my wickedness
   and my evil
   my pride
   my hubris
   my arrogance
   my lust
   my selfishness
   my self-centeredness
   my anger
   my wrath
   my hatred
   my bitterness
   my resentment
   my jealousy
   my envy
   my greed
   my gluttony
   my sloth
   my laziness
   my apathy
   my indifference
   my lack of love
   my lack of compassion
   my lack of mercy
   my lack of grace
   my lack of forgiveness
   my lack of kindness
   my lack of gentleness
   my lack of self-control
   my lack of faith
   my lack of hope
   my lack of joy
   my lack of peace
   my lack of patience
-  my lack of goodness
+  my lack of goodness.

-My ultimate failings
+My ultimate failings.

 You know this about me
   and yet you love me
   and you sent your Son
   to live and die for me
-  so that I might die and live with you forever
+  so that I might die and live with you
+  forever.

 In my life
   be glorified
   today.

 I am not here for long at all.